 I obtained my PhD from Carnegie Mellon University in May 2019, where I was advised by Noah Smith and Chris Dyer.
-During most of my PhD I was a visiting student at the Paul G. Allen School of Computer Science at the University of Washington in Seattle.
+During most of my PhD I was a visiting student at the University of Washington in Seattle.

 Update I am looking for academic positions in Winter / Spring 2021!

 |Nov 2, 2020||Was delighted to be an invited speaker for Responsible AI at the Microsoft E+D Product Leaders Conference.|

 |Sep 22, 2020||Preprint for EMNLP acceptance Dataset Cartography is now available on ArXiv.
 Camera-ready version and code coming soon!|

 |Sep 15, 2020||Paper titled Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics is now accepted to the Proceedings of EMNLP, and GDaug is accepted to Findings of EMNLP.|